This doc explains required styles and recommended phrasings for pricing-related requirements.

 - "usage-based."
 Our newer pricing model can be referred to as “usage-based” or “consumption-based,” but “usage-based” is the most commonly used and more preferred term.

-- Our pricing editions are formatted with title case: Standard, Pro, and Enterprise.
+- Our pricing editions are formatted with title case: Free, Standard, Pro, and Enterprise.
 Example use: If your organization is on the Pro edition...

-- A New Relic organization can only have a single edition.
+- A New Relic organization can have only a single edition.

 - Avoid referring to users by their edition (e.g., your Pro users or Enterprise users).
 The cost of billable users does differ depending on edition, but we should attempt to keep these two dimensions separate.
 Example wording: an organization with Pro edition and 10 full platform users.